-3.1.2 Error reporting
+4.1.2 Error reporting

 Don't call syslog() directly.
 Use upslog\with\errno() and upslogx().
-They may write to the syslog, stderr, or both as appropriate.
+They may also write to the syslog, stderr, or both as appropriate.
 This means you don't have to worry about whether you're running in the background or not.

-The upslog\with\errno() routine prints your message plus the string expansion of errno.
+The upslog\with\errno() routine prints your message plus the string expansion of current errno value.
 The upslogx() just prints the message.

-fatal\with\errno() and fatalx() work the same way, but they also exit(EXIT\FAILURE) afterwards.
-Don't call exit() directly.
+fatal\with\errno() and fatalx() work the same way, but they also exit(arg) afterwards, where arg is the first argument of the fatal\() method-typically EXIT\FAILURE or EXIT\SUCCESS.
+In most cases, you should not call exit() directly.

-3.1.3 Debugging information
+4.1.3 Debugging information